 And know that there is another reason a collection agency might be willing to remove an item from your credit report too: In the case of HIPAA violations.

-If none of this works and you're thinking about credit repair, here's how to choose the best credit repair company.
+If none of this works and you’re thinking about credit repair, here’s how to choose the best credit repair company.
 Alternatively, if you prefer to be more hands on, credit repair software can be a good choice (it’s also much cheaper).

 HIPAA and Medical Collections Practices

 It’s important to know that HIPAA regulations can affect the collection of medical debts.
 HIPAA (Health Insurance Portability And Accountability Act) was enacted, in part, to protect patients from unauthorized sharing of confidential health information.

 Doctors and clinics must follow HIPAA regulations when treating patients.
 And collection agencies must follow HIPAA regulations when handling medical collections.

 By law, collection agencies are not allowed to know the diagnosis and treatment of debtors from whom they are trying to collect medical debts.
 If they do know that information, it means that the medical provider (and possibly the collection agency) has potentially violated HIPAA laws.